 - CCTV cameras can be abused.

 Surveillance systems can easily be abused.
-The major disadvantage and a great threat toward women is that surveillance cameras can be greatly misused, may that be in blackmailing using information gathered by law enforcement or spying women.
-Spying women with public surveillance cameras has now become quite common.
+The major disadvantage and a great threat to women are that surveillance cameras can be greatly misused, may that be in blackmailing using information gathered by law enforcement or spying on women.
+Spying on women with public surveillance cameras has now become quite common.

 - Crimes happening in the name of surveillance.